LaunchCoderGirlSTL/edu-java-jsp/README.md

 `pom.xml` - maven configuration file that controls what library dependencies are included

-In addition, Eclipse shows a few extra icons like "Maven Dependencies" and "JRE System Library" that are placeholders for library jars.
+In addition, IntelliJ shows a few extra icons like "External Libraries" that are placeholders for library jars.
 You can actually spin these open with the triangle, and see what jars are included, and open those, and see what packages and classes are provided.
 It's not usually needed, but if you're curious where a provided class lives, the icons give you a graphical way to